-In 2021, the typical consumer in the USA spends 161 minutes per day on a mobile device.
+Last year, the typical consumer in the USA has spent 161 minutes per day on a mobile device.

 Why do we need mobile SEO with laptops and PCs still around?
 Simple.
 Just like laptops and PCs, phones aren’t going anywhere.
 Pretty much everyone has a phone these days, which is how mobile devices drive nearly half of global Internet traffic.
 No site owner worth their salt can ignore that.

 Because traffic means sales.